beesanderson/boiler-code-snips/navbar-basic/navbar-README.md

 ```
 Can add animation through downloading an `npm` package from `animate.css` or linking through bootstrap's CDN if you don't want to download.
 Will help with site's runtime/load time in some cases.

-- Of course you can always write your own animation which is something I personally enjoy doing as its something I've done since I was a kid :)
+- Of course you can always write your own animation which is something I personally enjoy doing as its something I've done since I was a kid :) I'll upload some demos/preview pictures and videos when and where applicable :)